All 59 startups that launched today at Y Combinator’s S18 Demo Day 2

 Read more about ExceptionAlly here.

-Congratulations if you’ve made it this far, you’re pretty informed on the latest batch, stay tuned a bit later for a rundown of our favorites from today’s group of startups.
+Congratulations if you’ve made it this far, you’re pretty informed on the latest batch.
+Stay tuned a bit later for a rundown of our favorites from today’s group of startups.